akka/akka/akka-docs/pending/futures-scala.rst

 Here we have 2 actors processing a single message each.
 In the for comprehension we need to add the expected types in order to work with the results.
 Once the 2 results are available, they are being added together and sent to a third actor, which replies with a String, which we assign to 'result'.

-This is fine when dealing with a known amount of Actors, but can grow unwieldly if we have more then a handful.
+This is fine when dealing with a known amount of Actors, but can grow unwieldy if we have more then a handful.
 The 'sequence' and 'traverse' helper methods can make it easier to handle more complex use cases.
 Both of these methods are ways of turning a Traversable[Future[A]] into a Future[Traversable[A]].
 For example:

 .. code-block:: scala